iAdityaSharma2912/iAdityaSharma2912/README.md

 ---

 ## 🤝 Let's Connect

-I'm interested in building useful software, collaborating on ambitious projects, and exploring opportunities in **Software Engineering, Full-Stack Development, AI Applications, and Automation Engineering**.
+I'm interested in building useful software, collaborating on ambitious projects, and exploring **Data Analyst** and **Full-Stack Developer** roles.

 If you're working on something interesting, feel free to connect with me.